2018 Report to Congress on the Status of U.S. Fisheries

 - Message from Chris Oliver, head of NOAA Fisheries.

 - Press release.

-- Stock Status Determination Criteria (PDF, 88 pages)
+- Stock Status Determination Criteria and Citations (PDF, 81 pages).

 To track trends in rebuilding, NOAA Fisheries uses analyses from scientific assessments to plot the fishing mortality rate of a rebuilding stock over time.
 The stock's population biomass is also plotted to see how it corresponds with changes in fishing mortality.
 This trends analysis helps illustrate the progress of stocks that can take decades to rebuild.

-Trends Analysis for Fish Stocks in Rebuilding Plans in 2017 (PDF, 7 pages)
+Trends Analysis for Fish Stocks in Rebuilding Plans in 2018 (PDF, 7 pages).